Black Ivory Coffee: Production method

+Elephants are fed raw cherries together with their normal diet of rice and bananas in order to collect useful coffee cherries.
+From 33 kg of coffee fruits collected from the trees only one kg of coffee is produced at the end of the process.
+That is to say, a significant amount of crushed cherries is lost when excreted.
+The production process of Black Ivory Coffee emphasizes ethical animal welfare.
+In addition, the consumption of coffee cherries does not adversely affect elephants' health.

+Reception

+Phys.org, an online science, research and technology news aggregator, stated that the coffee is prized for its smooth, chocolaty flavor, and less bitter than regular coffee.
+It also received favorable reception and earned praise from gourmet coffee aficionados, luxury restaurants, and exclusive gatherings from around the world.
+The coffee is served to a handful of five-star hotels including the renown Ritz-Carlton Toronto that launched a special coffee menu featuring Black Ivory.

 Availability

-Black Ivory Coffee is among the world's most expensive coffees, at US$2,000 per kilogram.
-The producer sells the coffee to select luxury hotels, where it is sold at US$50 per cup.
-The coffee can also be purchased online.
-The coffee product in 2021 was 215kg.
-The supply of Black Ivory coffee depends on the availability of coffee cherries, the appetite of the elephants, the number of beans destroyed through chewing of the beans and the ability of the mahouts and their wives to recover intact beans.
+The coffee is sold to select luxury hotels and online where it costs US$50 per cup.
+The supply of Black Ivory coffee depends on the availability of coffee cherries, the number of beans destroyed through chewing of the beans and the ability of the mahouts and their wives to recover intact beans.
 The high price of the product is largely due to the large number of coffee cherries needed to produce the finished product: 33 kilograms (72 pounds) of raw coffee cherries results in 1 kg of the finished product.
 Most of the beans are not recoverable as they are chewed by the elephants, become fragmented, or are lost in the bush after being excreted.

-Golden Triangle Asian Elephant Foundation

-This coffee was first produced by Black Ivory Coffee Co.
-Ltd. at the Golden Triangle Asian Elephant Foundation in Chiang Saen, an elephant refuge that cares for rescued elephants.
-Now, Black Ivory Coffee no longer produces in the Golden Triangle but in Surin province in north east Thailand.
-Approximately 20 elephants at the foundation produce the coffee.
-Eight percent of Black Ivory Coffee Company sales are donated to the Golden Triangle Asian Elephant Foundation, which is used to fund the elephants' health care.
-The consumption of the coffee cherries does not adversely affect the elephants, and veterinary tests concluded that caffeine is not absorbed from the coffee cherries they consume.